solana-developers/solana-game-preset/README.md

 # Solana Game Preset

-This game is ment as a starter game for on chain games.
+This game is meant as a starter game for onchain games.
-There is a js and a unity client for this game and both are talking to a solana anchor program.
+There is a JS and a Unity client for this game and both are talking to a Solana Anchor program.

 This game uses gum session keys for auto approval of transactions.
 Note that neither the program nor session keys are audited.
 Use at your own risk.